 Biography of Nathanael Greene

 Nathanael Greene was an important General in the Continental Army during the American Revolutionary War and one of the best military strategists in the army.
 After Britain passed the Coercive Acts, he helped organize a militia company in Rhode Island in preparation for war.
 When the war started, Rhode Island raised three regiments, which included Greene and his militia, and sent them to join in the Siege of Boston.
 When Congress organized the Continental Army, Green was commissioned as a Brigadier General.
 When the British evacuated Boston, Washington went to New York and left Greene in command.
 Soon after, Greene went to New York to help prepare for the British attack.
-After several defeats, Greene led the left wing of the army at the Battle of Trenton and then fought in the Battle of Princeton.
+After several defeats, Greene crossed the Delaware with Washington and led the left wing of the army at the Battle of Trenton and then fought in the Battle of Princeton.
 During the Philadelphia Campaign, he led American forces at the Battle of Brandywine and Battle of Germantown.
 He was with Washington at Valley Forge where he became Quartermaster General.
 Green led men again at the Battle of Monmouth and then went back to Rhode Island and his Quartermaster duties.
 In 1780, Greene learned that Benedict Arnold was working with the British and he served as the head of the Board of Inquiry that tried and convicted Major John André for spying.
 Greene eventually resigned as Quartermaster and replaced Arnold as commander at West Point.
 Not long after, the American forces in the south, under the command of Horatio Gates, suffered a crushing defeat at the Battle of Camden.
 Washington sent Greene to replace Gates.
 Once he arrived, Gates made a bold decision to divide his army, which forced the British to chase the Americans through South Carolina.
 At the Battle of Cowpens, Daniel Morgan led his portion of the army to a significant victory and then moved into North Carolina to join up with Greene.
 General Charles Cornwallis gathered his forces and pursued the Americans into North Carolina, however, Greene escaped by leading his men across the Dan River and into Virginia.
 Cornwallis was unable to cross the river because the water had risen too high.
 Greene crossed back into North Carolina and engaged the British at the Battle of Guilford Court House.
 Once again, the Americans lost the battle but were able to escape.
 Cornwallis took his army to Wilmington, and then to Virginia.
 Meanwhile, Greene returned to South Carolina where he slowly took control of the state, engaged the remaining British forces at the Battle of Eutaw Springs, and trapped them in Charleston, which left the rest of South Carolina under the control of the Americans.
 Meanwhile, Cornwallis was trapped in Yorktown, Virginia by American forces and the French fleet, and surrendered on October 19, 1781.

 This illustration by Frederick Coffay Yohn depicts the center of the British line breaking at the Battle of Eutaw Springs.
 Image Source: New York Public Library Digital Collections.